amirbehmaram/osrs-highscore-wrapper/README.md

 This idea came about after doing some reasearch on a similar project and coming across the current format of the OSRS highscore API results and how unclear the results are initially.

 The wrapper should provide some basic endpoints to return highscore data in a more descriptive JSON format.

+Currently this project is hosted for free on [Heroku](https://www.heroku.com/) and can be found here: https://osrs-api-wrapper.herokuapp.com/

 ## Local Development